(Updated June 2022)

 Ministerial Order of 24 September 1996 setting the conditions for the assignment of nuclear materials to military use.

-Ministerial Order of 26 January 2004 concerning protection of national defence secrecy in the field of protection and control of nuclear materials, implementing decree No. 98-608 of 17 July 1998 concerning protection of national defence secrecy.
+Ministerial Order of 26 January 2004 concerning protection of national defense secrecy in the field of protection and control of nuclear materials, implementing decree No. 98-608 of 17 July 1998 concerning protection of national defense secrecy.

-Circular of 26 January 2004 implementing Ministerial Order of 26 January 2004 concerning protection of national defence secrecy in the field of protection and control of nuclear materials.
+Circular of 26 January 2004 implementing Ministerial Order of 26 January 2004 concerning protection of national defense secrecy in the field of protection and control of nuclear materials.

 Ministerial Order of 18 August 2010 concerning the protection and control of nuclear materials during transport.

 Ministerial Order of 31 May 2011 concerning monitoring, accounting and physical protection measures applicable to nuclear material subject to a declaration as well as the form and terms of the declaration.

 Ministerial Order of 9 June 2011 laying down the conditions for implementation of the physical monitoring and accounting of nuclear materials whose detention is subject to a licence.

 Ministerial Order of 10 June 2011 concerning the physical protection of the installations housing nuclear materials whose detention is subject to a licence.

 Ministerial Order of 5 August 2011 concerning the terms and form of the licence required by Article L. 1333-2 of the Defense Code.

 Ministerial Order of 29 November 2019 concerning the protection of radioactive sources from categories A, B, C and D against malicious acts.